 Scrape mustard into clean, dry jars.
 Cover them tightly and place in the refrigerator for at least one day but preferably three to allow the flavors to meld.
 (The mixture will continue to thicken.
 If it gets too thick after a few days, stir in additional vinegar.)

 - If you want a smooth mustard texture (similar to Dijon), break down the whole mustard seeds prior to adding them to the mixture.
 Grind the whole mustard seeds in a spice or coffee grinder for a few minutes.
 They can also be broken down by hand with a mortar and pestle.

 - The salt and vinegar keep the mustard intact longer.
 Without them, it will more quickly lose its flavor.

-- There are three types of mustard seeds: White, brown and black.
-White mustard is milder and not as zingy as brown and black seeds.
-For reference, white mustard seed and turmeric is what's in American yellow mustard; brown mustard seeds are used in most better mustards; black seeds are commonly featured in hot mustards.
+- There are three types of mustard seeds: yellow, brown, and black.
+The yellow mustard is milder and not as zingy as brown and black seeds.
+For reference, yellow mustard seed is what's in American yellow mustard, brown mustard seeds are used in most better mustards, and black seeds are commonly featured in hot mustards.